codeclimate-testing/replicate-tslint-bug/README.md

 1. Clone this repository
 1. Run `codeclimate analyze`

-    You should see output that looks like this:
+    You should see output that notes "rule named no-invalid-template-strings is not found"

+    The full output however is below:

 ```
 Starting analysis